Louis I, Duke of Bavaria: Rise to power

 The northern and western German princes demanded a new emperor, choosing Otto of Brunswick, mainly under the encouragement of Pope Celestine III, while the southern and eastern German princes remained loyal to the Hohenstaufen.
 While it was true that Emperor Henry was still alive when his young son Frederick II was elected king at two years of age, he had no way of knowing that his son would become challenged by such a force.
 The only force that could counter the north and west German's choice was Henry's brother Philip who had initially considered being regent, but was refused that right as the south and east Germans needed an acting king; and Frederick II was too young.
 Because of all that, it resulted in a double-election in 1198.
-That same year, Louis's old nemesis, Albert III of Bogen, had died.
+That same year, Ludwig's old nemesis, Albert III of Bogen, had died.
 Thus leaving him with one less problem and one great opportunity.

-Louis married the widowed Ludmilla of Bohemia in 1204 to gain the alliance of her uncle King Ottokar I of Bohemia.
+Ludwig married the widowed Ludmilla of Bohemia in 1204 to gain the alliance of her uncle King Ottokar I of Bohemia.
 This also gave him claim to the lands of Albert III of Bogen (brother-in-law of King Ottokar I), if at least not directly.
-That same year, the Margraviate of Vohburg passed to Louis as well.
+That same year, the Margraviate of Vohburg passed to Ludwig as well.

 An old story goes that the Duke made the acquaintance of Ludmilla of Bohemia with affection and she fearing he did it to delude her, hid three persons she trusted behind a curtain and gave them three pictures to hold up.
 This done, she begged of him to see her no more unless he promised to marry her before witnesses.
 The Duke hesitated and she pointed to the three pictures saying,"Those said persons should be witnesses to your promises."
-Louis, thinking those persons could never rise in judgement against him, made her all the protestations she could desire, so she drew back the curtains and revealed the three living witnesses.
+Ludwig, thinking those persons could never rise in judgement against him, made her all the protestations she could desire, so she drew back the curtains and revealed the three living witnesses.
 He was so taken with the contrivance that he solemnly married her afterwards.

-The margraves of Cham died without heirs in 1204 which resulted in major areas given to Louis by King Philip; however, the March of the Nordgau was left as an imperial fief.
-With this new wealth of land, Louis founded Landshut and began the building of Trausnitz Castle there that same year.
+The margraves of Cham died without heirs in 1204 which resulted in major areas given to Ludwig by King Philip; however, the March of the Nordgau was left as an imperial fief.
+With this new wealth of land, Ludwig founded Landshut and began the building of Trausnitz Castle there that same year.
 The castle was completed by the time of Emperor Frederick II's visit later in 1235.